 Mary A. “Polly” Forrest Yelverton was the mother of…

 Samuel Yelverton, who was the father of Maggie R. Yelverton Marbury, who was the mother of Hardy Joyner Marbury, who was the father of Allie Marbury Brantley, who was the mother of Virginia Brantley Lovelace, who was my maternal grandmother.

 Nancy Jane Yelverton Lovelace, who was the mother of Jim Lovelace, who was the father of Guy Lovelace, who was my maternal grandfather.

-My grandparents, Guy and Virginia Lovelace, used to joke that they were distant cousins so this was likely the connection to which they were referring, although as far as I know, they were unaware of this connection.
+My grandparents, Guy and Virginia Lovelace, used to joke that they were distant cousins so this was likely the connection to which they were referring, although as far as I know, they were unaware of the specific connection.

 Polly’s brother, Samuel W. Forrest (the son of Mary A. Polly Forrest) was the (possibly adopted) father of Ann Forrest/Sherrod Yelverton who married Samuel Yelverton.